ntoll/ntoll.github.io/article/on-being-together/index.md

 All the aspects of yourself you choose to bring to this place<br/>
 are welcome here.<br/>
 <br/>
-Reciprocate!
+Reciprocate.
 Welcome, embrace and learn from others<br/>
 (even in the face of apparent hostility or misunderstanding).<br/>
 <br/>
 Thoughtful, careful and courteous contributions are a gift,<br/>
-and never knowingly diminish, dehumanize or harm others.<br/>
+and never knowingly diminish, dehumanize, harass or harm others.<br/>
 <br/>
 To act against this spirit invites ostracism,<br/>
 a loss that diminishes us all.<br/>